Community event and activity support fund

 At present, events/activities on the Climate Fringe are only online, but this fund will support both online activity, and activity in person, if and when that can happen.
 We also want to encourage creative ways of engagement and collaboration that are outwith the usual type of event – just please give free rein to your imagination!

-We are inviting applications from grassroots and community groups in Scotland who wish to create an event/activity for the Climate Fringe.
-At this stage, for the first round we are limiting to groups in Glasgow, as host of COP, and outlying communities in the Highlands.
+We are inviting applications from grassroots and community groups in Scotland who wish to create an event/activity for Climate Fringe Week 18-26 September.
+We are particularly interested in helping groups in Glasgow, as host of COP, groups that have an inclusive approach to organising, and groups new to Climate specifically as a theme to mobilize around.
 There is more information about applying below.
 We hope that this funding has a low bar to access for informal and grassroots groups so if you need any help in applying please fill in the application as far as you can and note on the application that you would like some help.

-The funding for the Community activity and events fund comes from SCCS and Oxfam Scotland
+The funding for the Community activity and events fund comes from SCCS, The Ellerman Foundation and Arkbound Foundation

 More Information and How to Apply: